MuhammadHassanBashir/envoy-proxy-with-keycloak/README.md

     follow this link for retrive token from keycloak.

     After configuring keycloak by following the link detail.
-In the last you need to use this command for retriving the key from keycloak. it correct. command ma jo mention ha wo sahi ni ha..
+In the last you need to use this command for retriving the key from keycloak. it correct. link ma jo command ma jo mention ha wo sahi ni ha..

     curl -L --insecure -s -X POST 'http://keycloak-development-service:8080/auth/realms/demorealm/protocol/openid-connect/token' \
     -H 'Content-Type: application/x-www-form-urlencoded' \